bparanj/crystal/computer/memory/m2-ssd.md

 1. **Form Factor**: M.2 refers to the form factor of the SSD.
 It describes the physical dimensions and connector type used by the SSD.
 M.2 is a compact form factor, making it suitable for use in small devices like laptops and ultrabooks.

 2. **Connector Type**: The M.2 standard defines the connector and slot on the motherboard.
-It allows for different types of connections, including SATA and PCIe (NVMe), which are faster and more efficient.
+It allows for different types of connections,  SATA and PCIe (NVMe), which are faster and more efficient.

 3. **Versatility**: M.2 SSDs can support multiple protocols (SATA, PCIe, NVMe) and offer various performance levels.
 This versatility is one reason for the adoption of the M.2 form factor.